mousepawmedia/devdocs/network/source/tools/cpp.rst

 ..  code-block:: bash

     $ sudo apt remove clang-4.0 clang-4.0-doc libclang-common-4.0-dev libclang-4.0-dev libclang1-4.0 libclang1-4.0-dbg libllvm-4.0-ocaml-dev libllvm4.0 libllvm4.0-dbg lldb-4.0 llvm-4.0 llvm-4.0-dev llvm-4.0-doc llvm-4.0-examples llvm-4.0-runtime clang-format-4.0 python-clang-4.0 libfuzzer-4.0-dev

+..
+WARNING:: If you're using an operating system based on a version of
+    Ubuntu before 16.04, you may not be able to compile our code with GCC.
+    There was a major bug in the last version of GCC5 for Ubuntu 14.04 which prevented our code from compiling.

 We also try to ensure our code builds on GCC.
 Although GCC is available through the core repositories, we like using the latest stable compiler builds.
 You can